Romanian architecture: Art Nouveau

 Art Nouveau appears in Romania during the same years as it does in Western Europe (early 1890s until the outbreak of World War I in 1914), but here few are the buildings in this style, the Beaux Arts being predominant.
 The most famous of them is the Constanța Casino.
 Most of the Romanian examples of Art Nouveau architecture are actually mixes of Beaux Arts and Art Nouveau, like the Romulus Porescu House or house no. 61 on Strada Vasile Lascăr, both in Bucharest.
 This is not different compared to what was happening in France, where eclecticism was for more popular, Art Nouveau buildings and structures being relatively rare.
 Despite the fact that most houses from the reign of Carol I are Beaux-Arts, some of them may have Art Nouveau stoves inside, since the style of the exterior won't always dictate the style of the stove or the entire interior.

 Just like in the rest of Europe, the movement was not limited only to architecture, manifesting in design, illustration, painting, and other art media too.
 A good example is the Ileana magazine, that belonged to the society with the same name created by Ștefan Luchian, Constantin Artachino and Nicolae Vermont.
-Its pages were decorated with illustrations similar with Alphonse Mucha's posters.
+Its pages were decorated with illustrations similar to Alphonse Mucha's posters.